skglenn07/comp423-course-notes/docs/tutorials/go-setup.md

 (1) Reopen the project in the container: In VS Code, press **Ctrl+Shift+P** or **Cmd+Shift+P** on Mac and select **Dev Containers: Reopen in Container**.
 This creates the container, and opens the project inside of the Go environment.

-(2) Once the container is set up, in the terminal in VS Code, verify the Go version installed:
+(2) Once the dev container set up is complete, close the current terminal and open a new one in VS Code.
+Run this line in the terminal to verify the Go version running in your dev container:

 ```
 go version